 Topics and series.
-This historical marker is listed in this topic list: Horticulture & Forestry.
-In addition, it is included in the Daughters of the American Revolution (DAR), and the Historic Trees series lists.
-A significant historical date for this entry is June 20, 1959.
+This historical marker is listed in this topic list: Government & Politics.
+In addition, it is included in the Daughters of the American Revolution (DAR) series list.

 Location.
-26° 48.542′ N, 80° 5.257′ W. Marker is in Palm Beach Gardens, Florida, in Palm Beach County.
-Marker is on MacArthur Boulevard just north of Northlake Boulevard, on the right when traveling north.
+26° 50.794′ N, 80° 3.615′ W. Marker is in Palm Beach Gardens, Florida, in Palm Beach County.
+Marker is on U.S. 1, 0.2 miles north of PGA Boulevard (State Road 786), on the right when traveling north.
+Located in the parking lot of the Shoppes at Oakbrook.
 Touch for map.
-Marker is in this post office area: West Palm Beach FL 33403, United States of America.
+Marker is at or near this postal address: 11586 US Highway 1, North Palm Beach FL 33408, United States of America.
 Touch for directions.

 Credits.
 This page was last revised on March 5, 2018.
 It was originally submitted on August 20, 2016, by Tim Fillmon of Webster, Florida.
-This page has been viewed 1,096 times since then and 325 times this year.
-Photos: 1, 2. submitted on August 20, 2016, by Tim Fillmon of Webster, Florida. • Bernard Fisher was the editor who published this page.
+This page has been viewed 393 times since then and 94 times this year.
+Last updated on June 23, 2017, by Tim Fillmon of Webster, Florida.
+Photos: 1, 2. submitted on August 20, 2016, by Tim Fillmon of Webster, Florida. • Bill Pfingsten was the editor who published this page.